alphinside/example-wandb-trainer/README.md

 # example-wandb-trainer

 This repository is an example of training repository which integrate with WandB for login.
+This repo use dataset which is [iris.csv](https://drive.google.com/file/d/1t1nQM_ouCE7OuqqwamX8dJHskdj9IKDP/view?usp=sharing) also being used from this repository [https://github.com/alphinside/example-dvc-dataset](https://github.com/alphinside/example-dvc-dataset)
 Please install [poetry](https://python-poetry.org/docs/) to install all the dependencies

 How to use :